Tzvet05/INDULC/README.md

 }
 ```

-Refer to the `isa.json` file located at the root of the repository for an example of a complete ISA.
+Refer to the `data/isa.json` file for an example of a complete ISA.

 ## JSON SIGNALS SYNTAX